-GEOL 410V 1-3 CR (INT/PRAC) INTERNSHIP IN GEOSCIENCE
+GEOL 410V INTERNSHIP IN GEOSCIENCE

+1-3 CR (INT/PRAC) IRREGULAR

-Prerequisites: junior standing and consent of instructor Preapproved work experience in a geoscience position in industry or the public sector.
+Preapproved work experience in a geoscience position in industry or the public sector.
 The student will be supervised by a faculty member and a liaison from the field experience site.
 Career development strategies and geoscience knowledge and skills will be emphasized.
-May be repeated for a total of four hours.
+May be repeated up to a maximum of three credit hours.